jhpyle/docassemble/_docs/api.md

    privileges and the `user_id` is different from the current user's user ID.
  - [400] "Invalid folder" if the value of `folder` is unknown.
+ - [400] "Invalid project" if the project given by `project` does not exist.

 Response on success: [200]